 I’m a woman.

-It means that we all have to consider how we define feminism.
+It means that we all have to consider how we define relationship with feminism

 And it also means that as Kelly said you know some of the constructs for what we believe feminism is or is not are more or less a media creation.